visgl/loaders.gl/docs/api-reference/core/parse.md

   - `Iterator` - Iterator that yeilds binary (`ArrayBuffer`) chunks or string chunks (string chunks only work for loaders that support textual input).
   - `AsyncIterator` - iterator that yeilds promises that resolve to binary (`ArrayBuffer`) chunks or string chunks.
   - `ReadableStream` - A DOM or Node stream.
+  - `File` - A browser file object (from drag-and-drop or file selection operations).
   - `Promise` - A promise that resolves to any of the other supported data types can also be supplied.

 - `loaders` - can be a single loader or an array of loaders.
-If ommitted, will use the list of registered loaders (see `registerLoaders`)
+If ommitted, will use the list of pre-registered loaders (see `registerLoaders`)

 - `options`: optional, options for the loader (see documentation of the specific loader).

 - `url`: optional, assists in the autoselection of a loader if multiple loaders are supplied to `loader`.

+Options:

 - `options.log`=`console` Any object with methods `log`, `info`, `warn` and `error`.
 By default set to `console`.
 Setting log to `null` will turn off logging.

 Returns:

 - Return value depends on the _loader object_ category

+Notes:

+- If multiple `loaders` are provided (or pre-registered), an attempt will be made to autodetect which loader is appropriate for the file (using url extension and header matching).

 ### parseSync(fileData : ArrayBuffer | String, loaders : Object | Object\[], [, options : Object [, url : String]]) : any